Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Groups Communities

+One way to improve scalability in group chats is to adopt a shared encryption key for all group members.
+This key would be shared in a pairwise message to members joining the group.
+When a member leaves or is expelled, the administrator creates a new shared encryption key, re-encrypts it, and sends it to the remaining \(N-1\) members, effectively rotating the key to prevent former members from accessing new messages.
+In this system, messages only need to be encrypted once for the group in most scenarios.

-The Sender Keys scheme is effective in small- to medium-sized group chats where the membership set changes infrequently.
-However, it can be impractical in larger groups, where users frequently leave (or are kicked from) the chat as all Sender Keys must be updated and redistributed in each such event.
-Further improvements to the Sender Keys scheme have been proposed in the draft MLS specification (discussed in Future Work below).
+This scheme is effective in small to medium-sized group chats where the membership set changes infrequently.
+However, it can be impractical in larger groups where users frequently leave (or are otherwise removed from) the chat.

-\subsubsection{Other Considerations}
+\subsection{Other Considerations}

-\textbf{Group Size}
+\subsubsection{Group Size}

-It may be possible to create large encrypted groups that scale well even when members are added and removed frequently.
-However, the reality of large groups is that as more members are added to the group, it becomes increasingly likely that members will leak or otherwise share the contents of the conversation.
-Identifying and removing a malicious or compromised group member in a very large group is difficult, and thus, perfect forward secrecy and deniability would be violated in such cases, unless malicious users could be identified and removed.
+It may be possible to create large encrypted groups which scale well even when members are added and removed frequently \cite{MLS_Protocol}.
+However, as groups become larger, it becomes increasingly likely members will leak or otherwise share conversation contents directly, undermining all cryptographic protections.
+Thus any design should weigh the overhead of end-to-end encryption schemes against the size of the group.